 Well it’s cumbersome to rotate wheels around one character at a time – especially when you might have to make 50 to 100 of the same legend.
 Using proven, traditional components I’ve been able to take a new solution to an industry that wasn’t even looking.
 Every mark you make that the customer sees is reflective of your corporate image.
 Branding is a topic for another day.
 Yes, you can get inexpensive solutions on the internet, especially for commodity items like labels and rubber stamps.
 But do you get the service and support that offers alternatives with your company’s interest in mind?
 Oh I forgot, you’ve always worked with that company and don’t want to make the change.
 There’s that word again – change.
 I might not be the one you have worked with for years on your marking solutions.
 You might not have even been aware that there are experienced consultants out there to help offer suggestions for you to consider.
 Well there is, and I’m happy to schedule an appointment to review your marking process to see how it might be improved.
 Identifying solutions and improving processes are what I do.
 What is it you have been resisting to change?
 ABOUT THE AUTHOR:

 Laurie Barcaskey of Leading Marks is an authorized manufacturer’s representative with 30 years of experience and shop floor knowledge of solutions for industrial identification, part traceability and pipe testing.
-Laurie is the third generation of one of the marking industry’s most innovative and enduring family legacies, tracing back to 1889. by Laurie Barcaskey When people ask me what I do for a living and I say “I sell industrial identification equipment and solutions for traceability” it’s not unusual to get a blank look and immediately asked “What’s that?”
-As soon as I mention VIN identification and car recalls they get it and we talk further about the many places that marking is around us.
+Laurie is the third generation of one of the marking industry’s most innovative and enduring family legacies, tracing back to 1889. |

 AuthorS